Morr0/Project-Blog/README.md

     - Scroll up the page in a up button [X]

 ## 1.5 Targets:
-    - Reference images from cloud bucket into posts []
     - PWA support [X]
-    - Ability to install on Android []
     - Serverlessify the backend into AWS Lambda []

 ## 1.6 Targets: